Davidleyden1/MS1/readme.md

   * I want to be able to contact the clinic and move towards arranging an appointment

 * Goals for a returning visitor
-  * I want to remind myself of the physiotherapists skills
+  * I want to remind myself of the physiotherapists skills/services provided
   * I want to refamiliarise myself with the clinic
+  * I want to check contact details to contact the clinic

 * Goals for a frequent visitor
-  * I want a quick overview to make sure nothing has changed with the service
+  * I want a quick overview to make sure nothing has changed with the service and to be abreast of new services offered.

 * The website owner's goals
   * I want to attract new clients